edy17/social-network/README.md

 ## To run local web front
 - Make sure you have installed NodeJS
+- set a Spatium api url in `view/src/environments/environment.ts`
+ - Default value is `http://localhost:8080` knowing that you run server local dev server with `mvn compile quarkus:dev -Ddebug`
+ - If you run dev server, on aws, you cant get result Api url, AWS CloudFormation task description
 - In `view` folder, Run `npm install` and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## To run Pipeline that performs Production server on AWS Lambda, DynamoDB, S3 then Web distribution on AWS cloudFront